binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Graphite is a statistics storage and visualisation component which consists of:

-* carbon - A daemon that listens for time-series data and stores it
+* Carbon - A daemon that listens for time-series data and stores it.
+Any data sent to Graphite is actually sent to Carbon.
+The protocols for data transfer that Carbon accepts and understands are:
+  1. Plain text, which includes fields:
+    1. The metric name
+    2. Value of the statistic
+    3. Timestamp that the statistic was captured
+  2. Pickle, because Graphite is written in Python, and Pickle serializers and de-serializers Python object structures.
+Pickle is good when you want to batch up large amounts of data and have the Carbon pickle receiver accept it
+  3. AMQP, which Carbon can use to listen to a message bus
-* whisper - A simple database library for storing time-series data
+* Whisper - A simple database library for storing time-series data
-* graphite-web - A (Django) webapp that renders graphs on demand
+* Graphite-web - A (Django) webapp that renders graphs on demand

 Graphite has excellent [official](https://graphite.readthedocs.io/en/latest/) and [community](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-graphite-on-an-ubuntu-14-04-server) provided documentation.